 Clue #1: Re-branding several times to avoid association with lawsuits

-This brave business owner decided to just keep up the video – and get’s down to talk about Home Advisor’s GlassDoor reviews (reviews from employees for the previous employer) that talk about the fact that ServiceMagic which has 100’s of lawsuits.
+This brave business owner decided to keep up the video – and get’s down to talk about Home Advisor’s GlassDoor reviews (reviews from employees for the previous employer) that talk about the fact that ServiceMagic has 100’s of lawsuits.

 You tell me – does changing your name over and over again mean you’re proud of your reputation?

 How do you have an A+ Rating on Better Busines Bureau with 86% negative reviews?!

-A couple fairly telling Home Advisor reviews from Better Business Bureau (these are the last 3 from business owners)–
+A couple somewhat telling Home Advisor reviews from Better Business Bureau (these are the last three from business owners)–